 Comments: A modern American craft beer variation of American IPA.
 Rye malt character should be noticeable, otherwise enter in American IPA.
-Oak is inappropriate in this style; if noticeably oaked, enter in wood-aged category.
+Oak is inappropriate in this style; if noticeably oaked, enter in Specialty Wood-Aged style.

 History: Looking to add complexity and variety to their IPAs, craft brewers and homebrewers substituted rye malt for a portion of their base malt.
 Rye IPAs, RyePAs or RIPAs have found a place in many craft breweries seasonal rotations.